Naira plunges further sales for N412 to a dollar as Oil price plunges to $22 per barrel

 Goldman Sachs analysts said demand from commuters and airlines, which account for about 16 million barrels per day of global consumption, might never return to previous levels.

-According to the report, members of the Organisation of Petroleum Exporting Countries such as Nigeria, Angola, Algeria and Venezuela cannot compete with the lower costs of Saudi Arabia and Russia, who are flooding the market.
+According to the report, members of the Organisation of Petroleum Exporting Countries such as Nigeria, Angola, Algeria, and Venezuela cannot compete with the lower costs of Saudi Arabia and Russia, which are flooding the market.